Flowforming Process Benefits

 FlowformingPlus™

-When you combine the flowforming process with PMF’s other strategic, in-house forming, fabricating, and assembly processes, you take flow forming to the next level.
+When you combine the flowforming process with PMF’s other strategic, in-house metal forming, fabricating, and assembly processes, you take metal flowforming to the next level.

-We call it FlowformingPlus™ — a powerful assortment of custom flowforming, metal-working solutions, from concept to final product, that have very tangible benefits for our customers.
+We call it FlowformingPlus™ — a powerful assortment of custom flowforming and metal-working solutions, from concept to final product, that have very tangible benefits for our customers.
+Watch the videos below to see FlowformingPlus in action.

 Benefit: Seamless Construction

-Our process can produce a seamless component with varying contours and wall thicknesses, resulting in parts with no or few welds, thus reducing welding and related testing costs and the need to maintain inventories of different components.
-Even if there is a welded joint in the preform, after our process has been done, the weld is virtually indistinguishable in the final component.
+The flowforming process can produce seamless components with varying contours and wall thicknesses, resulting in parts with no or few welds, thus reducing welding and related testing costs and the need to maintain inventories of different components.
+Even if there is a welded joint in the preform, after our process has been done, the weld is virtually indistinguishable in the final flowformed component.

 Benefit: Complete Assemblies

 PMF's unique FlowformingPlus™ process allows us to manufacture far more than simple flowformed components.
-We have the ability to use any of our processes in combination to produce complex parts with weldments, multiple assembly operations, or sophisticated machining or EDM work.
+We can use any of our metal forming processes in combination to produce complex parts with weldments, multiple assembly operations, or sophisticated machining or EDM work.

-Review our full list of processes that make up our FlowformingPlus™ process.
+Review our full list of processes that make up FlowformingPlus™.

 Benefit: Precise Control of Material Thickness